 ICPSR may recode data to reduce disclosure risk.
 Recoding can include converting dates to time intervals, exact dates of birth to age groups, detailed geographic codes to broader levels of geography, and income to income ranges or categories.

-If removing all indirect identifiers will unacceptably reduce the analytic utility of the data, depositors should contact ICPSR about releasing a restricted-use dataset or both public- and restricted-use datasets.
-As restricted-use datasets retain confidential, indirectly identifying information, investigators must access them under controlled conditions.
+If removing all direct or indirect identifiers will unacceptably reduce the analytic utility of the data, ICPSR can release a restricted-use dataset or both public- and restricted-use datasets.
+Restricted-use datasets retain confidential, identifying information, and are accessible under controlled conditions.

 Confidentiality, Informed Consent, and Data Sharing